yizumi/app-mesh-lambda-example/README.md

 ## Invoking the function from CodePipeline
 This lambda function is meant to be invoked by a CodePipeline job.
 When calling the function, you need to pass a JSON string containing the information about the service (e.g. App Mesh resources, Cloud Map and ECS Service resources, etc.) as `UserParameters`.
-This JSON needs to conform with the schema defined in `IAppMeshGrpcServiceProps`.
+This JSON needs to conform with the schema defined in [`src/IAppMeshGrpcServiceProps`](src/IAppMeshGrpcServiceProps.ts).

 For example:
 ```